What is FEE-HELP?

 Repayment of FEE-HELP

-1. Compulsory Repayments:
+1. Compulsory repayments:

 Compulsory FEE-HELP loan repayments are made through the Australian income tax system.
 If your income exceeds the ATO’s minimum threshold, they will calculate your repayment and include it in your notice of assessment, even for income earned before you started studying.
 And as your income increases, so does your repayment rate, which is based solely on your income.